 The Vasari Corridor is a kilometer long passageway that connects the Uffizi Gallery to the Pitti Palace.
 Today, the corridor still connects the two buildings but it is set up as a small museum separate from the famous Uffizi Gallery.

-NOTE: Do not wait until you arrive in Florence to obtain tickets to enter the Uffizi Museum, get your tickets online (prior to your trip) or you will be standing in line for a while.
+WARNING: Do not wait until you arrive in Florence to obtain tickets to enter the Uffizi Museum, get your tickets online (prior to your trip) or you will be standing in line for a while.
 The Museum limits the number of people inside and so the entrance line grows quickly.
 Do a Google search for "Uffizi Tickets", here is one place.
+The line when we arrived for our "date/timed entry" was easily 250 people.

 Uffizi Museum